jhonicamara/regency/README.md

 ## 📜 About the project

-Application with Flutter I developed for my Portuguese work on verbal regency
+A Flutter Application that I developed for my Portuguese assignment on verbal regency

 ## 🚀 Technologies